 Q: How long is the MMH program?

-A: The MMH is a three-semester program beginning in May.
-This accelerated schedule is designed to address the needs and of both the industry and students, who are industry professionals seeking to fast-track their hospitality careers.
+A: The MMH is a three-semester program.
+This accelerated schedule is designed to address the needs of both the industry and students, who are industry professionals seeking to fast-track their hospitality careers.

 Q: How does the MMH differ from an MBA?